legendarycode3/raffle-smart-contract/README.md

 * Fund the Chainlink VRF subscription before deploying to a live network.
 * Monitor the subscription balance regularly.
 * Test thoroughly on Sepolia before deploying to mainnet.
-* Use a secure private key
+* Use a secure private key management solution.

 ## Learn More (Resources)